ai-writingannouncementsreal-world

 TL;DR

-What you pay versus what the pricing page says
+The pricing reality versus the pricing page

 curl https://api.anthropic.com/v1/messages \